spences10/mcp-n8n-builder/README.md

   Results can be filtered by active status, tags, or name.
 - `create_workflow`: Creates a new workflow in n8n with specified nodes and connections.
 Returns the created workflow with its assigned ID.
+Validates that all node types exist in the n8n instance.
 - `get_workflow`: Retrieves complete details of a specific workflow by its ID, including all nodes, connections, settings, and metadata.
 - `update_workflow`: Updates an existing workflow with new configuration.
 The entire workflow structure must be provided, not just the parts being changed.
+Validates that all node types exist in the n8n instance.
 - `delete_workflow`: Permanently deletes a workflow by its ID.
 This action cannot be undone.
 - `activate_workflow`: Activates a workflow by its ID, enabling it to